yorkerlin/StructuredNGD-DL/README.md

 * Download the dataset from https://www.kaggle.com/datasets/ambityga/imagenet100
 * The dataset should be saved in the [data](https://github.com/yorkerlin/StructuredNGD-DL/tree/main/data) folder (i.e., data/imagenet100/)
+* You can reproduce the results on imagenet-100 by using the provided bash scripts

 * Todo:
     * Add code for optimization on SPD manifolds